biojs/edu/series/101/20_getting_started.md

 <a name="mac"></a>

-### Mac Users
+### Mac OSX

-Homebrew, git and node.js are three packages that are worth having on your Mac if you want to do software development.

-* [Homebrew](http://brew.sh) is called the 'missing package manager for OS X'.
+On Mac we recommend installing git and node.js via [Homebrew](http://brew.sh).
+Homebrew is called the 'missing package manager for OS X'.
 It allows you to download packages onto your Mac from your command line.
-* [Git](https://github.com) is a version control system that will keep track of the changes you have made in code.
-* [Node.js](http://nodejs.org) is a 'runtime environment platform for server-side JavaScript applications'.
+Homebrew, git and node.js are packages worth having if you want to do software development on your Mac.

-You need to open a Terminal session first.
+To get started, open a Terminal session first.

-Installing homebrew:
+Then install Homebrew using this command:

 ~~~
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" # brew is a package manager
 ~~~

-This installs Homebrew.
 Homebrew is quite a large package so downloading can take a while depending on your internet connection.

-Using Homebrew to install node.js:
+Then use Homebrew to install node.js:

 ~~~
-brew install node # installs the node package
+brew install node
 ~~~

 If you have not installed `git`, this command uses homebrew to install git: